On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Application to potentially semi-stable deformation rings

-A consequence of the properties of these potentially semi-stable deformation rings is the following: There is a bijection between the maximal ideals of $R^\psi(k,\tau,\bar\rho)[1/p]$ and the set of isomorphism classes of lifts $\rho$ of $\bar\rho$ of determinant $\psi$, potentially crystalline of inertial type $\tau$ (resp. potentially semi-stable of extended type $\tau$), and Hodge-Tate weights $0$ and $k-1$.
-In this bijection, a maximal ideal $x$, corresponding to a finite extension $E_x$ of $E$, corresponds to a representation $\rho_x : G_{\Q_p} \to \GL_2(E_x)$ such that there exists a lattice giving the reduction $\bar\rho$ (note that the lattice is then unique up to homothety as $\bar\rho$ has trivial endomorphisms).
+The characterizing property of these potentially semi-stable deformation rings is the following: There is a bijection between the maximal ideals of $R^\psi(k,\tau,\bar\rho)[1/p]$ and the set of isomorphism classes of lifts $\rho$ of $\bar\rho$ of determinant $\psi$, potentially crystalline of inertial type $\tau$ (resp. potentially semi-stable of extended type $\tau$), and Hodge-Tate weights $0$ and $k-1$.
+In this bijection, a maximal ideal $x$, corresponding to a finite extension $E_x$ of $E$, corresponds to a representation $\rho_x : G_{\Q_p} \to \GL_2(E_x)$ such that there exists a lattice giving the reduction $\bar\rho$ (as we consider only representations $\bar\rho$ that have trivial endomorphisms, the lattice is unique up to homothety if it exists, so there is no need to specify it).

 The Breuil-Mézard conjecture gives us some information about these rings (\cite{BM}, proved in \cite{Kis09}, \cite{Pas15}, \cite{Pas16}; and \cite{Roz15} for the cases of discrete series extended type):